RobTillaart/LTC2991/README.md

 No data available yet.
-To be measured when hardware is available... if you happen to have performance figures, please share them in an issue.
+To be measured when hardware is available...
+If you happen to have performance figures, please share them in an issue.

 ## Future